geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 i don't think we use px for anything right and it's also not faster

 ##### **Geohot** [[00:32:59](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1979)]
-yeah so i would either delete it or if there's some i mean it's only really one thing that causes this problem right i actually think that this might not be worth deleting ptx over because like it's because you're doing decomp to the wrong order if the shift thing is the same problem too right that ptx address rewrite should be the absolute last thing that happens
+yeah so i would either delete it or if there's some i mean it's only really one thing that causes this problem right i actually think that this might not be worth deleting PTX over because like it's because you're doing decomp to the wrong order if the shift thing is the same problem too right that PTX address rewrite should be the absolute last thing that happens

 ##### **Chrism** [[00:33:21](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=2001)]
 yeah i mean the shift thing